Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

 as $\delta \rightarrow 0$ for any $\epsilon \in (0,1]$, where $N\left(\varepsilon, d_{j}, \mathcal{H_{\delta}}\right)$ is the $\varepsilon$-covering number of the function class $\mathcal{H}_{\delta}$ based on the pseudometric $d_j$ we introduce.

 (A8) There exist $\delta_2>0, C_2>0$ and $\beta_2>1$, possibly depending on $x$, such that, whenever $d\left(y, \tilde{r}_{\oplus}(x)\right)<\delta_2$, we have

 The Lipschitz continuity in the assumption (A5) allows us to control the bias term by restricting the diameter of the sample space represented by the leaf node.
 The assumption (A7) along with the pseudometric $d_j$ were proposed by \cite{heilig1997empirical} and \cite{heilig2001limit} to establish the maximal inequality of infinite order U-processes.
 From the perspective of empirical process, (A7) regulates $\mathcal{H_{\delta}}$ a Euclidean class.
 Knowing that a class of functions is Euclidean aids immensely in establishing the convergence rate of the variance term.
 The assumptions (A6) and (A8) comes from \cite{petersen2019frechet}.
 (A8) is also an extension of the condition that controls the convergence rate of $M$-estimators.
-Please refer to Theorem 3.2.5 of \cite{van1996weak} for more details.
+Please refer to Theorem 3.2.5 of \cite{van1996weak} for more details. {First, we establish the rate for the bias term as follows. \begin{lemma} Suppose that for a fixed $x \in [0,1]^p$, (A1), (A2), (A4), (A5) and (A6) hold, and the Fr\'echet trees are $\alpha$-regular, random-split and honest.
+Then, as $n \rightarrow \infty$, provided that $\alpha \leq 0.2$, we have